• Skip to main content

 Keep in mind that there are cases when the IRS will allow penalty relief for reasonable cause.
 This requires showing the IRS that there was a good reason that you didn’t file your return on time, such as a death or a natural disaster that prevented you from accessing or sharing documents.

-There is no standard amount the IRS will waive if you’re approved for first-time penalty abatement.
 Every taxpayer’s situation is different, and tax balances vary widely.
 In some situations, the IRS may waive the full penalty.
 In others, they may only reduce the penalty.
+Tax forgiveness, in contrast, depends on your financial status – the IRS will typically only agree to a settlement if you offer the most you can afford to pay based on your assets and income.

 If you’re not sure what to do when you receive an IRS penalty, work with a tax professional who can help you understand your rights and options under the tax law.